-Dr. Mercier received the International Solid-State Circuits Conference (ISSCC) Jack Kilby Award for Outstanding Student Paper at ISSCC 2010, an Intel Ph.D. fellowship in 2009, Natural Sciences and Engineering Council of Canada (NSERC) Postgraduate Scholarships in 2007 and 2009, and an NSERC Julie Payette fellowship in 2006.
-He serves as an Associate Editor of the IEEE Transactions on Biomedical Circuits and Systems (TBioCAS), and as reviewer for a number of journals, including the IEEE Journal of Solid-State Circuits (JSSC), IEEE Transactions on Biomedical Circuits and Systems, IEEE Transactions on Biomedical Engineering, IEEE Transactions on Circuits and Systems I & II (TCAS), IEEE Transactions on Microwave Theory and Techniques (T-MTT), IEEE Sensors Journal, IET Circuits, Devices & Systems, and the Journal of Low Power Electronics and Applications (JLPEA).
+Dr. Mercier received the International Solid-State Circuits Conference (ISSCC) Jack Kilby Award for Outstanding Student Paper at ISSCC 2010.
+In addition, he received the Hellman Fellowship Award in 2014, the Graduate Teaching Award in ECE at UCSD in 2013, an Intel Ph.D. fellowship in 2009, Natural Sciences and Engineering Council of Canada (NSERC) Postgraduate Scholarships in 2007 and 2009, and an NSERC Julie Payette fellowship in 2006.
+He serves as the Associate Director of the Center for Wearable Sensors, and as an Associate Editor of the IEEE Transactions on Biomedical Circuits and Systems (TBioCAS).
+He is a reviewer for a number of journals, including the IEEE Journal of Solid-State Circuits (JSSC), IEEE Transactions on Biomedical Circuits and Systems, IEEE Transactions on Biomedical Engineering, IEEE Transactions on Circuits and Systems I & II (TCAS), IEEE Transactions on Microwave Theory and Techniques (T-MTT), IEEE Sensors Journal, IET Circuits, Devices & Systems, and the Journal of Low Power Electronics and Applications (JLPEA).

 Prof. Patrick Mercier